Many business owners are totally unaware that their business insurance rate is affected by their credit report.

 Your insurance credit score includes such things as your pattern of monthly bill payments, collection activity, and the total number of outstanding loans as well as your total number of credit cards.

 If you've missed credit card payments or defaulted on debts, insurance companies are unsure of whether you will pay them or not.
-A bankruptcy is going to cause a serious "ding" on your insurance credit report, resulting in higher business insurance rates.
+Bankruptcy is going to cause a serious "ding" on your insurance credit report, resulting in higher business insurance rates.
 The business insurance rate will, however, be adjusted once the bankruptcy "drops off" of your report, usually seven years after it was discharged.

 It is important to note that under the law, your business insurance rates cannot increase if you do not have enough credit history to calculate a credit score.